Discover Åre and Östersund – twin towns of outdoor adventure, culture and flavours

-Åre and the charming town of Östersund are two gems in Jämtland county serving up a multifaceted offer of experiences. Åre is Sweden’s largest and most popular ski resort and many descend on the region for alpine skiing and cross-country skiing or the chance to see the Northern Lights.
-It has served as a rest stop for pilgrims on their way to Trondheim since the middle ages, and in the 19th century it established itself as a health resort – its clean mountain air and soul-soothing scenery giving relief to those living with lung conditions.
+Åre and the charming town of Östersund are two gems in Jämtland county offering a rich mix of experiences year-round. Åre is Sweden’s largest ski resort, drawing visitors for both alpine and cross-country skiing, as well as the chance to spot the Northern Lights.
+It has welcomed travellers since medieval times, when it served as a stop for pilgrims en route to Trondheim and began attracting leisure visitors in the 19th century for its clean mountain air and breathtaking views.

 Hiking in Jämtland